metaheed/kolle/README.md

 # Features

-- Metadata harvesting
+- Metadata harvesting from any source format
+- Share model within an organization or internet
-- Data(XML, JSON, CSV, ZIP ) to model generator
+- Data(XML, JSON, CSV, ZIP) to model generator
 - Model to model transformation
 - Data quality based on micro type
 - Custom micro type